-Juliana Ryan is an Associate Lecturer (Learning and Teaching) in the School of Global, Urban and Social Studies.
+Juliana Ryan is a Lecturer in the School of Global, Urban and Social Studies.

 - Bachelor of Arts (major in German), Monash University